 Dealerships can also assist with financing and trade-ins, making the purchase process smoother.
 They often have relationships with various lenders, which can help you get a better financing deal.
 If you have an old car, you can trade it and apply the value to your new vehicle.

 However, dealerships usually charge higher prices to cover their overhead costs.
-These costs include the reconditioning of the vehicle, the cost of running the dealership, and the commission for the salesperson.
+These costs include the vehicle’s reconditioning, the cost of running the dealership, and the commission for the salesperson.

 In the context of a car buying comparison, it’s worth noting that the negotiation process at a dealership can be intricate.
 It often entails discussions on finance rates, trade-in values, and additional features like extended warranties.
 This can be daunting, particularly for those venturing into car buying for the first time